esrf-bliss/Lima-camera-slsdetector/doc/tango.rst

 Property name			Mandatory	Default value	Description
 =============================== =============== =============== ==============================================================
-config_fname			Yes		-		Path to the SlsDetector config file high_voltage			No		0		Initial detector high voltage (V)
+config_fname			Yes		-		Path to the SlsDetector config file apply_corrections		No		True		Perform corrections on each frame high_voltage			No		0		Initial detector high voltage (V)
 								(set to 150 if already tested) fixed_clock_div			No		0		Initial detector fixed-clock-div